-Trustees keep reserves under constant review to ensure that we have sufficient income to run the Academy trust on an efficient basis without affecting the quality of teaching and learning.
+Trustees keep reserves under constant review to ensure that we have sufficient income to run the academy trust on an efficient basis without affecting the quality of teaching and learning.

 The trustees have assessed the major risks to which The Canterbury Academy Trust is exposed, in particular those relating to academic performance/finances/child welfare/safety of the estate.
-The trustees have implemented a number of systems to assess risks that the Academy trust faces, and have developed policies and procedures to mitigate those risks.
-The Risk Register is reviewed annually by the document owner.
-The executive summary is discussed at each Audit & Risk committee meeting and forms part of the CEOs report for Board of Directors meetings, which includes detail of risk mitigation steps.
+The trustees have implemented a number of systems to assess risks that the academy trust faces, and have developed policies and procedures to mitigate those risks.
+The Risk Register is reviewed termly by the document owner and the Trust executive team.
+The executive summary is discussed at each Audit & Risk Committee meeting and forms part of the CEOs report for Board of Directors meetings, which includes detail of risk mitigation steps.